When is the Kettle Pond Writers’ Conference?

 Where is the Kettle Pond Writers’ Conference?

 The Kettle Pond Writers’ Conference is happy to call Paul Smith’s College in Paul Smith’s, New York, home.
-Paul Smith’s is located in the Adirondack Park, 13 miles from Saranac Lake, NY and 20 miles from Lake Placid, NY.
+Paul Smith’s is located in the Adirondack Park, 13 miles from Saranac Lake, New York and 20 miles from Lake Placid, New York.

-I’m applying for a workshop but would like to attend Kettle Pond as a Resident if I am not offered a place in my workshop of choice.
+I’m applying to The Workshops but would like to attend Kettle Pond as a Resident if I am not offered a place in my workshop of choice.
 Do I need to apply for both?

-The option to select the Writers’ Residency as a second or third choice is embedded in the workshop application form.
-If you have already applied and did not select this option but still wish to attend as a Resident if you are not admitted to the workshop(s) you applied to, please send us an email to let us know.
-You do not need to separately fill out the application for the Writers’ Residency.
+The option to select The Writers’ Residency as a second choice is embedded in The Workshops application form.
+If you have already applied and did not select this option but still wish to attend as a Resident, please contact the conference directly.
+You do not need to separately fill out the application for The Writers’ Residency.

 How much does the conference cost?

-Conference tuition varies depending on whether the applicant wishes to attend a long or short form workshop or the residency.
+Conference tuition varies dependent upon the specific workshop or residency the writer is accepted into.
 Please see information on conference tuition here.

 What is included in the price of the conference?